hashgraph/hedera-services/hedera-node/docs/system-accounts-operations.md

 ### Call operations that do not transfer value (CallOp, DelegateCallOp, CallCodeOp, StaticCallOp)

-_Please note that the expected behavior above is valid considering there is no `value` passed.
+_Please note that the expected behavior described in this section is valid if there is no `value` passed.
 If there is `value`, this falls in the next section ("Transfer and send operations")._

 1. For address 0x0:
    - **Ethereum:** success with no op.
 There is no contract on this address.
 It is often associated with token burn & mint/genesis events and used as a generic null address.